coughingmouse/Korean-Romanization/README.md

 * You have Hangul.
 Why are you doing this?

 We need something like this.
-I hope to provide a template for the solution to the problems regarding writing Korean which this system tries to solve for.
+We hope to provide a template for the solution to the problems regarding writing Korean which this system tries to solve for.
 Firstly, you can't type Hangul with Qwerty layout on barebone computing systems, so you need an ASCII compatible romanization system.
 Unlike European letter systems traditional Korean scripts require a little more powerful input method engine.
 Secondly, people starting to learn Korean don't have a decent writing system to start out with.